Who should apply?

 The BSN degree is becoming the entry-to-practice degree and is already required in several clinical settings such as community and public health.
 The BSN is also required for nurses considering advanced degrees such as the MSN, DNP, or PhD.

 There is a need for nurses with a BSN in hospitals, physicians’ offices, home health care services, nursing care facilities, schools, and so much more.
-Graduates of Mason’s RN to BSN program are employed by:
+Graduates of Mason’s RN to BSN and Co-enrollment program are employed by:

 - Inova Health System